Japan In June 2025– Top Reasons To Visit In The ‘Month Of Water’

 2. Rice Planting Festival

-Rice is the staple food of Japan and the monsoon season brings about the flooding rainfall required to grow rice.
+Rice is a staple food in Japan, and the monsoon season brings the flooding rainfall required to grow it.
 Thus, this time is celebrated in Osaka with the Rice Planting Festival.
-The 1700 year old festival is celebrated when 12 women plant rice seedlings in the Sumiyoshi Shrine’s paddy field in the presence of folk music and rice planting songs.
+The 1700-year-old festival is celebrated when 12 women plant rice seedlings in the Sumiyoshi Shrine’s paddy field in the presence of folk music and rice planting songs.

 3. Enshu Hamakita Hiryu Matsuri

-The festival that celebrates fire, water, and sound, the Enshu Hamakita Hiryu Matsuri festival honors the god of Tenyu River in Hamamatsu City.
-The festival is a true spectacle with a fire festival featuring a flying dragon’s head, kite flying (locally known as Takoage) and several performances of Japanese Drums, locally known as Taiko.
+The festival that celebrates fire, water, and sound, the Enshu Hamakita Hiryu Matsuri, honors the god of Tenyu River in Hamamatsu City.
+It is a true spectacle, featuring a fire festival featuring a flying dragon’s head, kite flying (locally known as Takoage), and several performances of Japanese Drums, locally known as Taiko.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!

-A festival dedicated to celebrating Aizen Myo-oh, a great Buddhist guardian God, Aizen Festival is one of the three major summer festivals celebrated in Osaka.
-While the festival is a grand spectacle in itself, it also has a very interesting history attached to it.
-Throughout the history of Japan, actors, actresses, and prostitutes have worshipped Aizen Myo-oh for charms and popularity.
+Aizen Festival is one of the three major summer festivals celebrated in Osaka.
+It is dedicated to celebrating Aizen Myo-oh, a great Buddhist guardian god.
+While the festival is a grand spectacle in itself, it also has a fascinating history attached to it.
+Throughout Japan’s history, actors, actresses, and prostitutes have worshipped Aizen Myo-oh for its charms and popularity.
 The Geisha parade, called Houkago, is so popular that thousands of locals turn up to watch it.

 Let’s begin by looking at a list of places you can visit in Japan in June: